On this page

 By contrast, GetStateTime() / SetStateTime() live on the Statement itself:

-- Represent “how long the current state has been active (in frames)”.
+- Represent “how long the current state has been active (scaled time units)”.

 - Reset automatically on state change.